How many times do you think reps have sat in a sales meeting thinking it should have been an email? I’m guessing more than once.

 Tips for writing sales meeting minutes

-Documenting your meeting might feel like a daunting task as you’re doing it, but it will save you time and headaches in the future.
+Documenting your meeting might feel like a hassle as you’re doing it, but it will save you time and headaches in the future.
 If you’re not sure what you should be included in your meeting minutes, let’s walk through a few things you absolutely need to write down during and after every meeting:

 - Next steps: Who committed to doing what and by when?